 Online Master of Business Administration (MBA)

 The MBA is a time-honored milestone in the path to business leadership.
 But more and more, businesses are looking for skills that go beyond the traditional.
-They’re looking for entrepreneurial leaders who are driven to pursue growth in a business climate that is diverse, dynamic and demanding.
+They’re looking for leaders who are driven to pursue growth in a business climate that is diverse, dynamic and demanding.
 These new skills include the ability and willingness to take calculated risks and build smart, agile teams that deliver results.
-You can expect to develop these talents as you complete the William Woods University online MBA in Entrepreneurial Leadership.
+You can expect to develop these talents as you complete the William Woods University online MBA program.

 The MBA program at William Woods University is accredited by the ACBSP (Accreditation Council for Business Schools and Programs) as well as the Higher Learning Commission.
 It’s designed to fit the schedules of working professionals and can be completed in two years or less through online courses.
 To make this an investment you can count on, as long as you stay continuously enrolled, your tuition will not go up.
 “In the William Woods online Master of Business Administration program, we want to equip you with the decision-making abilities necessary to be a successful leader in your organization,” said Stephen K. Forsha, director of the William Woods School of Business and Technology.
 “Many of our graduate students have developed business plans under faculty supervision that have led to successful startups.
 Others have completed original research and presented at academic conferences, and several have gone on to complete their doctoral studies upon graduation from our program.
 Whatever your path, our program is designed to provide knowledge you can apply immediately to your work or academic environment."

 Your online MBA degree at work

-Business and managerial skills are in high demand in today’s job market, with many MBA students transitioning to an entrepreneurial program focus to broaden their career reach.
+Business and managerial skills are in high demand in today’s job market, with many students transitioning to MBA programs focused on broadening their career reach.
 Job opportunities for MBA graduates include: